 Shoes that don't fit properly can cause foot pain.
 Tight shoes squeeze the foot and increase pressure; loose shoes let the foot slide and rub, which creates friction.

 Pain on the underside of the foot may indicate a torn ligament or inflammation of the joint.
-Dr. Levine can asses your foot stability with some simple tests.
+Dr. Chau can asses your foot stability with some simple tests.

 Most of the time, practical measures can help ease foot pain.